-- A. demonstrate an understanding and knowledge of the normal structure of human organ systems be able to relate the structure to its function, and apply that knowledge as a basis of clinical medicine. - B. demonstrate an understanding and knowledge of the microscopic structure of the normal human organ systems, to be able to relate the structure to its function and apply that knowledge in pathological and clinical context. - C. demonstrate an understanding and knowledge of basic and systemic embryology to help to understand the normal structure and as background of congenital anomalies. - D. demonstrate an understanding and knowledge of the fundamentals of human genetics and apply that knowledge in identifying common genetic disorders.
+1. Describe the normal structure of human organ systems, relate the structure to its function, and apply this knowledge as a foundation for clinical medicine

+2. Explain the microscopic structure of human organ systems, analyzing how structure influences function, and apply this knowledge in clinical contexts.

+3. Analyze the knowledge of basic and systemic embryology to interpret normal anatomical development and evaluate congenital anomalies, offering potential explanations for their origins.

+4. Apply fundamental concepts of human genetics to diagnose common genetic disorders, and critically evaluate their implications for clinical practice.

-5. DURATION OF THE COURSE:
+4. DURATION OF THE COURSE: